Dilwar Hussain: Biography

 Hussain, a British Bangladeshi, studied at King's College London, graduating in 1993.
 He completed a Master of Philosophy in religious studies from the University of Wales, Lampeter in 1999.

 Dilwar is founding Chair of New Horizons in British Islam, a charity that works on Muslim identity, integration, and reform; Research Fellow at the Centre for Trust, Peace and Social Relations, University of Coventry and Lecturer at the University of Leicester.

-He is Vice-Chair of the Holocaust Memorial Day Trust and a Trustee of the Three Faiths Forum (3FF) and the Islamic Society of Britain, where he was President (2011–2013).
+He is Vice-Chair of the Holocaust Memorial Day Trust and a Trustee of the Faith and Belief Forum and the Islamic Society of Britain, where he was President (2011–2013).

 He was (2013 - 2016) a member of the Community, Voluntary and Local services Honours Committee, which nominates people for the Queen's Birthday and New Year's Honours.
 He was himself appointed Member of the Order of the British Empire (MBE) in the 2021 Birthday Honours for services to interfaith social cohesion.